100 Ways to Help Others Even If You’re Not Rich

 - Bring food to a sick friend.

 - Smile.
-You never know whose day you brighten with your smile.
+You never know who’s day you brighten with your smile.

 - Visit a nursing home and talk to residents who don’t get visits from family and friends.

-- Give the coupons you’re not going to use to people who need them the most.
+- Give the coupons you won’t use to people who need them the most.

 - Offer to run errands for your elderly or disabled neighbors.